edusouzaxx/english-public/02-Questions-to-be-answered.md

 > Third, **Technical Knowledge and Problem Solving**.

 > Without talking about specific technologies.

 > I believe that there are always several ways to solve the same problem.

 > But the crucial part is to identify the best solution.

 > Is not about making it work in any way, but in the best way.

 > It's about seeing things from the customer's perspective – to ensure the best solution is delivered.

 > Except in cases of incidents where services need to be restored as quickly as possible.

 > And even in these cases, it is important to do a good post-mortem to to avoid the same problem in the future.

-> "Regarding my weaknesses, something I'm actively improving, and which has become a passion, is **communication and public speaking**.
+> "Regarding my weaknesses, something I'm improving, and which has become a passion, is **communication, presentation and public speaking** skills.

+> I see communication as a 'superpower,' and I think that, improving this skill will take me to the next professional level."

 > I feel confident presenting technical details and discussing complex ideas in technical forums.

 > But my goal now is to go further and be capable of transforming complex ideas into simple, but impactful messages for any audience.

-> I see communication as a 'superpower,' and I'm convinced that improving this skill will take me to the next professional level."

 ---